Summary

 Mel Brooks created plenty of unforgettable comedy characters throughout his career, including some of the funniest movie characters of all time.
 Brooks’ movies often make fun of other movie genres, like how Spaceballs mocks sci-fi tropes and Young Frankenstein plays with the stereotypes of the horror genre.
 Brooks always has a knack for remixing and reimagining the stock characters which populate these genres.

-- Reborn as a Vending Machine I Now Wander the Dungeon Season 1 Episode 4 Release Date and Time, Countdown, When Is It Coming Out?
+- Superman and Lois Season 3 Episode 12 Release Date and Time, Countdown, When Is It Coming Out?

 Although Mel Brooks’ satirical genius created some memorable characters, he was certainly helped by the fact that he often collaborated with some of the funniest actors in Hollywood.
 Gene Wilder, John Candy and Rick Moranis all did some of their best work in Mel Brooks movies.
 The director could also step in front of the camera when he wanted to, creating one or two more classic comedy characters which have stood the test of time.